LoganCrockett/todo-app-api/README.md

 npm run dev
 </pre>
 4. The API server should now be running locally on the port specified.

-# Setting Up the Database (Docker)
-In order to simply development, I am using docker to run postgres DB locally.
-Please follow the steps for setting up a local copy

-**Note:** Please fill in a password value for postgres

-1. <pre>docker pull postgres:15</pre>
-2. <pre>docker run --name todo-app-db -e POSTGRES_PASSWORD=*fill in value here* -d postgres:15</pre>
-3. Open up a connection to the database with your favorite DB tool (I use PgAdmin), and copy the SCHEMA.sql file into the query editor.
-4. Fill in a value for the password for user **todoappadmin**, then run the SQL.
-5. Congrats!!
-You have successfully set up an instance of the database locally.

 # Testing
 I am using the Jest & Supertest library in order to test the API routes and other business logic (DAO's, etc).